NambiLucia/TodoApp-ReactJS/README.md

 # TODO LIST APP
 ---
 - This is a simple to-do application built using React + Vite, and Tailwind CSS.
-The app allows users to add, delete, edit and mark tasks as completed.
+The app allows users to add, delete, edit , mark tasks as completed and can persist data using local storage

 ![alt text](./public/picxxx.png)